abdurraffayshah/Financial-Performance-Analyser/README.md

 [View the full Financial Performance Analysis Report](./Financial_Performance_Analysis_Report.pdf)

-The report will convert the technical analysis into a concise business focused interpretation of the bank's performance.
+The report converts the technical analysis into a concise business focused interpretation of the bank's performance.

-It will include:
+It includes:

 1. Executive Summary